6 Hours / 6 CEs

 • Intended Audience

-This training is designed for early- to mid-career mental health professionals who want to deepen their expertise in Motivational Interviewing (MI).
-It is ideal for generalist clinicians, counselors, therapists, and other professionals working in mental health, substance use, behavioral health, or counseling settings who are seeking practical, evidence-based skills to better support clients through behavior change.
+This training is designed for mental health professionals who want to deepen their expertise in Motivational Interviewing (MI) and enhance their ability to support clients through behavior change.
+It is ideal for clinicians working in general mental health, substance use, behavioral health, or counseling settings who are seeking practical, evidence-based skills to improve client outcomes.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals who are new to Motivational Interviewing or seeking to strengthen foundational skills.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of familiarity with Motivational Interviewing (MI).

 • Practice Setting